How to use runes in Lore?

 What is a rune?

-In each block, you'll be able to add runes with a specific type: short text, drop-down list and tag.
+In each block, you'll be able to add runes with a specific type : short text, tag, option, divergence and quantum.
 Each one has a different purpose.

 The Short Text